 10. Resin Tomb – Resin Tomb (Brilliant Emperor Records)

-Featuring members of Snorlax, Descent and Siberian Hell Sounds, this Queensland outfit were never going to write saccharine AOR ballads.
+What a way to kick off our best grindcore albums of 2020… Featuring members of Snorlax, Descent and Siberian Hell Sounds, this Queensland outfit were never going to write saccharine AOR ballads.
 Or, in fact, anything remotely mainstream.
 Resin Tomb’s devastating onslaught raged with urban anti-hymns and nightmarish, dissonant deathgrind, and its five songs were wrapped in an all-pervading sense of dread.
 This was Brisbane’s dark underbelly, exposed to the world.

 Read the full review of Resin Tomb here.